 teaching

 What you know about Hawai‘i is most likely untrue.
-An archipelago in Oceania’s sea of islands, Hawai‘i has been locally constructed and globally consumed as a tropical paradise for pleasure and play, attracting tourists, settlers, corporations, and military forces to its shores.
-It is a fantasized paradise produced through the dispossession, elimination, appropriation, and exploitation of Indigenous people, institutions, worldviews, and practices.
+An archipelago in Oceania, Hawai‘i has been locally constructed and globally consumed as a tropical paradise for pleasure and play, attracting tourists, settlers, corporations, and military forces to the islands.
+It is a fantasy paradise produced through the dispossession, elimination, appropriation, and exploitation of Indigenous people, institutions, worldviews, and practices.
 This course tells a truer story about Hawai‘i.
-Because ideas and narratives crafted about the history, politics, economics, law, ecology, and society of Hawai‘i are dominated and often distorted by non-Indigenous writers, we turn to Kanaka Maoli (Native Hawaiian) scholars to learn from their subjugated knowledge.
-The course examines interdisciplinary research, from the 19th century to the present, and excavates the truths advanced through it: the development of the Hawaiian Kingdom and its government, political order, economy, and society; the illegal overthrow of the Hawaiian government and US military occupation and annexation of its territory; legal constructions of race and techniques of gender and sexuality in the territorial period; the creation of the State of Hawaii amid World War II and the Cold War; the birth and evolution of the modern Hawaiian sovereignty movement; and contemporary Kanaka Maoli struggles with federal recognition, militourism, and technoscientific development.
+Because ideas and narratives crafted about the history, politics, economics, law, ecology, and society of Hawai‘i are dominated and often distorted by non-Indigenous writers, we turn to Kanaka Maoli scholars to learn from their subjugated knowledge.
+The course examines interdisciplinary research, from the 19th century to the present, and excavates the truths advanced through it: the development of the Hawaiian Kingdom and its government, political order, economy, and society; the illegal US overthrow of the Hawaiian government and subsequent occupation and annexation of its territory; legal constructions of race and gendered techniques of sexualization in the territorial period; the creation of the State of Hawaiʻi in relation to World War II and the Cold War; the birth and evolution of the modern Hawaiian sovereignty movement; Kanaka Maoli struggles with federal recognition, militourism, and technoscientific development; and contemporary convergences in the diaspora and in solidarity.

 This course examines Indigenous politics through land.
 Specifically, the course explores transnational Indigenous politics by focusing on material struggles over land.
 The course further considers how global Indigenous land struggles are constituted through and cultivate relationships between Indigenous peoples, environmental elements, and more-than-human subjects.
 As a seminar, we discuss Indigenous politics through geontologies of land, water, and air.
 Our content is oriented around material struggles over and relationalities with a sacred mountain, lakes and rivers, shoals, the atmosphere, and more.
 In this course, we track fresh, groundbreaking scholarship in Indigenous Studies that intersects with other fields like Latin American Studies, Pacific Island Studies, and Black Studies.